Kure Beach Dune Infiltration System

 Therefore, in an effort to reduce the health risks, number of swimming advisories, and discharge, the NC DOT, Town of Kure Beach, and BAE Department at NC State are investigating the effectiveness of the DIS to treat bacteria laden stormwater.
 The DIS uses the existing sand dunes as a natural sand filter, allowing stormwater runoff to be directed underneath the dunes where it is filtered and then transported to the ocean through natural groundwater movement.

-The DIS is currently undergoing its final year of research, as two systems were constructed in 2006 and a third system in 2009.
+Two systems were constructed in 2006 and a third system in 2009.
 Monitoring at each site includes stormwater flow measurements, stormwater bacteria and nutrient testing, water table elevation recording, groundwater bacteria and nutrient monitoring, rainfall recording, and dune sand sampling for bacteria.
 The monitoring results from each system have been promising, with a 100% capture rating at Site L, 96% at Site M (meaning only 4% of the stormwater has bypassed the system in five years), and a 80% capture rating at Site K. In addition, bacteria levels in the groundwater have remained mostly below the state maximum for Tier I recreational waters.
 Natural dune hydrology has been maintained at each site, with the only observable impacts occuring during and shortly after infiltration events.